 How Can I Prevent Type 2 Diabetes?

 Some of the risk factors for type 2 diabetes are beyond your control, including genetics and growing older.
 Thankfully, many risk factors are within your control.
-The controllable factors include being overweight or obese, a high fat / high sugar diet, and having prediabetes.
+Thankfully, many risk factors are within one’s control, including being overweight or obese, and an improper diet.

 Risk Factors Beyond Our Control